What makes an enterprise CMS AI-ready?

 Step 4: Make sure to configure Google Search Console properly (GSC)

-To ensure a smooth website migration, it is essential to properly set up a new property in Google Search Console for the new domain.
-This involves verifying that the property is set up for the correct version, accounting for any differences in HTTP vs. HTTPS and www vs. non-www.
-Remember to check in the Google Search Console settings if your website ownership is still valid after the move.
+Set up a new property in Google Search Console for the new domain.
+Verify that the property is set up for the correct version, accounting for any differences in HTTP vs. HTTPS and www vs. non-www.
+Check in the GSC settings that your website ownership is still valid after the move.

-Additionally, website owners should submit both the old and new sitemaps to notify Google that the old site has been redirected to the new one.
+Additionally, submit both the old and new sitemaps to notify Google that the old site has been redirected to the new one.

 Step 5: Update internal links

-When migrating a website, it is important to ensure that internal links on the new site are pointing to the correct locations on the new site rather than the old one.
-Adjust new internal links to ensure your website visitors don’t encounter any unavailable internal links.
+Ensure that internal links on the new site point to the correct locations on the new site rather than the old one.
+Adjust new internal links to ensure your website visitors do not encounter any unavailable links.

-During the staging phase of website migration, it is also important to ensure that internal links are automatically updated in case of a domain change.
+During the staging phase, also ensure that internal links are automatically updated in case of a domain change.

 Step 6: Update backlinks and old URLs on other channels with the new ones

-Another important step to minimize the risk of losing traffic is reaching out to update backlinks.
-Make sure to contact the owners or managers of websites that link to your own and make sure their links to your site are updated.
-You should also review and update the URLs for all backlinks you shared or inserted on other channels such as social media and email.
-If the backlinks continue to point to the old URLs, users may experience broken links or be directed to outdated or irrelevant content, which can negatively impact user experience and cause traffic loss.
+Reach out to owners or managers of websites that link to your own and make sure their links are updated.
+Also review and update the URLs for all backlinks you shared or inserted on other channels such as social media and email.
+If backlinks continue to point to old URLs, users may encounter broken links or be directed to outdated content, which can negatively impact user experience and cause traffic loss.

 Monitor your site after migration

 Keep a close eye on search and referral traffic.
-It is recommended to check traffic daily for at least a week after the migration to ensure everything is under control and to identify any issues that may arise.
-Here are some key areas to pay attention to after migration:
+Check traffic daily for at least a week after the migration to identify any issues that may arise.
+Here are some key areas to pay attention to:

-- Check the performance of your new site to make sure that the website is loading quickly and that there are no major performance issues.
-Niteco hosts its own performance monitoring tool that can help you keep up to date with every aspect of your site’s performance.
+• Check the performance of your new site to make sure it is loading quickly with no major performance issues.
+Niteco Performance Insights can help you track every aspect of your site’s performance after migration, including Core Web Vitals, uptime monitoring, and synthetic testing from 23 global locations.
 Contact us to find out more.

-Website migration can be a daunting process, but it doesn't have to be a nightmare for your website's SEO.
-By following this ultimate site migration SEO checklist, you can ensure a smooth transition to the new website while maintaining or improving your search engine rankings.
+Website migration can be a daunting process, but it does not have to be a nightmare for your website’s SEO.
+By following this site migration SEO checklist, you can ensure a smooth transition to the new website while maintaining or improving your search engine rankings.

 Contact Niteco to find out how we can help you with your website migration and all other SEO needs.